iamjessclark/evolution_of_virulence/README.md

-# evolution_of_virulence
+# Optimal virulence
-modelling, evolution of virulence, population age structure
+Simulating changes in optimal virulence in response to changing population age structure.